We're in this together

 - First responders and healthcare professionals: In appreciation of what you do every day, we’re giving you two free months of membership when we re-open.
 This applies to current and future members (and their families), and will be effective on our re-open date.

 - You may be eligible for health insurance reimbursements as a member of the YMCA.

 EMERGENCY CHILD CARE

 - Six Old Colony Y sites were selected by the Department of Early Education and Care (EEC) and Governor Baker’s office to offer emergency child care services to first responders, healthcare workers, essential personnel, and vulnerable populations.
-We’re privileged to be able to offer this type of service to the people who are keeping our state running in a time of crisis.
-Every week, we're serving nearly 340 children in these critical programs.
+It was a privileged to be able to offer this type of service to the people who are keeping our state running in a time of crisis.
+Every week, we served nearly 340 children in these critical programs.

 - All seven of our branches have pivoted from traditional operations to a mobilized effort to support our community.
 Each branch is now serving as a donation drop-off site for food and basic needs items.
 Our teams are also making phone calls every day to senior members of our Y to ensure their essential needs are being met and they remain socially connected.

 - Though our traditional YMCA branches are experiencing a temporary closure, we are still caring for vulnerable kids and families every day through our residential and community-based social service programs.
 Within our Family Services Branch, the Y is home to 60 families experiencing homelessness – and in the community, we are providing support and resources to more than 200.

 - In addition to the critical academic and social supports we're providing to kids and families every day, we have also distributed the grocery equivalent of 4,850 meals per week since the crisis began in mid-March.